dwavesystems/dwave-ocean-sdk/docs/examples/nl_tsp.rst

 travel.

-This example uses one of Ocean software's model generators to instantiate a :class:`dwave.optimization.Model` class for a traveling-salesperson problem.
+This example uses one of Ocean software's model generators to instantiate a :class:`~dwave.optimization.model.Model` class for a traveling-salesperson problem.
-The :class:`dwave.optimization.Model` class encodes all the information (:term:`objective function`, constraints, constants, and decision variables) relevant to your models.
+The :class:`~dwave.optimization.model.Model` class encodes all the information (:term:`objective function`, constraints, constants, and decision variables) relevant to your models.